 Who opposed the urban SDG?

 Working group representatives from a number of countries were initially sceptical of including a goal specific to cities.
 They argued that other goals, such as ending poverty or providing quality education, applied just as well to cities as to rural areas.
-Some also feared that including a goal targeted explicitly at urban areas would divert attention and international aid flows away from rural areas.
+Some also feared that including a goal aimed explicitly at urban areas would divert attention and international aid flows away from rural areas.

-Sceptical delegations included Great Britain, Croatia, Korea and the United States.
+Sceptical delegations included Great Britain, Croatia, South Korea and the United States.
 Eventually, however, all joined in the unanimous committee vote that approved the final draft SDGs list, which includes the urban goal.

 What does the urban SDG mean for cities?

 Some of the impact is political.
-Despite the increasing importance of cities across much of the world, cities often struggle to win the financial resources and legal authority necessary to deal effectively with urban problems.
+Despite the increasing importance of cities across much of the world, local authorities often struggle to win the financial resources and legal authority necessary to deal effectively with urban problems.
 The urban SDG will likely spark conversations in some countries around decentralizing power and providing more taxation authority at city and regional levels.